webmaven/conference/guide/sponsorship.rst

 How to get sponsors
 -------------------

 So just how do you get sponsors for your conference?
-A lot of networking, cold emailing, and maybe a phone call or two.
+A lot of networking, relationship building, cold emailing, and maybe a phone call or two.

 Networking
 ++++++++++